This is the character sheet for Yes! Pretty Cure 5 and Yes! Pretty Cure 5 GoGo.

-- Fiery Redhead: Has orange hair as a civillian, red hair as a Cure, and a bad temper all around.
+- Fiery Redhead: She has orange hair as a civilian, red hair as a Cure, and a bad temper all around.

 - Gratuitous French: Rouge means red.

-- Refusal of the Call: At first, but later changed her mind out of worry for Nozomi.
+- Refusal of the Call: At first, she didn't want to get involved with such crazy thing like being part of a Magical Girl team, but later changed her mind out of worry for Nozomi.

 - Trademark Favorite Food: Orange juice.